camrti/RepoDevOps/README.md

 * If you want run the application in local, execute the scripts:
     * to start ```./start_all_services.sh```
     * to stop ```./stop_all_services.sh```

+* NEVER COMMIT or PUSH directly on PRODUCTION/MAIN branch
+    * Always work on DEVELOP branch
+    * If you want to push in the PRODUCTION/MAIN, MERGE first with DEVELOP and then PUSH